thegreatkeej/Estimator_Project/README.md

 	o	Cleaned data set that gives all prices
 ![Alt text](https://github.com/thegreatkeej/Estimator_Project/blob/main/images/Picture6.png)

-### What Currently Needs Work (10/18 to 10/25):

-•	Create data base

-•	Create code that automates the search so that our script scrapes the web once a day and sends data to website

-•	Polish a deliverable “Segment 1”

 ## Things to try (I used Python to search using a Home Depot product API and a Google Search API, but...)